analytics

 Harness the power of artificial intelligence (AI) and machine learning (ML) to augment analytics, making them simultaneously more powerful and intuitive unlock advanced analytics capabilities.
 AI and ML algorithms can analyze vast amounts of data and identify patterns, anomalies, and predictive insights that may be difficult to detect manually unless your users know exactly where to look.
 Even then, getting there can require complex, technical skills most business users don’t have.

 Implement AI Analytics solutions that solve both challenges.
-With AI-Powered Analytics, customers can use AI to automatically push insights to users they didn’t even ask for, while tapping natural language processing so everyone can ask and answer their own data questions as easily as they converse with a colleague or friend.
+For instance, with ThoughtSpot's Spotter, everyone can ask and answer their own data questions as easily as they converse with a colleague or friend.
+It can even help you discover insights that would otherwise remain hidden.

 By following these best practices, SaaS businesses can enhance their analytics capabilities and drive meaningful results.
 Embracing these practices will enable your organization to make data-backed decisions, improve operational efficiency, and achieve long-term success in the dynamic and competitive SaaS industry.